JeeheonKim/interactive-color-segmentation-with-linear-programming/README.md

-# STILL ONGOING, CURRENTLY THE PROGRAM WILL FAIL TO EXECUTE PROPERLY
 I tried to use MVC model to improve the readability and reusability of the code.<br>

 # Interactive Color Segmentation with Linear Programming